FAQ & current known issues

 - Does our website look strange?
-Hit your ‘refresh’ button – we’ve made some major developments to the site.
+Hit your ‘refresh’ button and clear your browser cache!

 Q: Who can create a new profile?

-Q: Who will be able to view the profile?
+Q: Who will be able to view the health summary?

-A: The patient and their team of HCPs will be able to view the profile but only with the patient’s consent.
-HCPs can view the profile for free.
-The profiles are hidden, there is no option to publicise any profile to the front end of the Pain Train website.
+A: The patient and their team of HCPs will be able to view the health summary but only with the patient’s consent.
+HCPs can view the health summary for free.
+The health summaries are hidden, there is no option to publicise any health summary to the front end of the Pain Train website.

-A: After you create your profile, navigate to the orange menu and select ‘Access’ and follow the prompts to create an ‘Access Token’.
+A: After you create your health summary, navigate to the orange menu at the top of the browser window and select ‘Access’ and follow the prompts to create an ‘Access Token’.
 If you change your mind, you can retract/delete the access token.

-Q: Who can make changes and add to the profile?
+Q: Who can make changes and add to the health summary?

-A: Only subscribers can make changes to their own patient profile.
+A: Only subscribers can make changes to their own patient health summary.

 Q: Is the information private?

 A: Yes.
-Each profile can only be accessed via the patient’s personal and secure login.
+Each health summary can only be accessed via the patient’s personal and secure login.
 A confidentiality agreement must be signed by all users upon registration.

 A: Never.
 And if ever the situation arises where we feel privacy has been breached, all users will immediately be notified.

-Q: Can a profile be downloaded in order to be printed?
+Q: Can a health summary be downloaded in order to be printed?

 A: No. A downloadable PDF option is not available but the patient can print a hard copy or make their own pdf.
-The subscriber can also email their own profile.
+The subscriber can also email their own health summary.